TZstatsADS/fall2022-project2-group5/doc/a_note_on_contributions.md

 + Jenny developed the fold line chart of number of eviction and covid cases.
 + Xinyun map the comparison of residential/commercial rate and eviction/legal possesion counts in NYC before and after the The Tenant Safe Harbor Act,which happened during COVID-19 period.
 + Chen developed line plots for different cases of covid in New York with the choices of boroughs.
-+ Peter developed the demographic plot in NYC and combine our shiny app together to a more comprehensive and user-friendly shiny app.
++ Peter developed the demographic plot in NYC and aggregate our shiny app together to a more comprehensive and user-friendly shiny app.